Race at the Throne of Christ.

 Making Christ Known to Young Adults: Why young people are leaving the church and what to do about it

-After graduating from Colorado State University with a BS in Civil Engineering, Alec traveled to Kenya, Uganda, and Liberia doing design work with Engineering Ministries International.
-He subsequently did two years of collegiate ministry with The Navigators at the University of Wyoming before moving to Seattle to pursue a missional enterprise as a bar manager at a neighborhood pub, where he also worked part-time at a local church.
+After graduating from Colorado State University with a BS in Civil Engineering, Alec traveled to Kenya, Uganda, and Libera doing design work with Engineering Ministries International.
+He subsequently did two years of collegiate ministry with the Navigators at the University of Wyoming before moving to Seattle to pursue a missional enterprise as a bar manager at a neighborhood pub, where he also worked part-time at a local church.
 Having lived in Minneapolis for 5 years now, he graduated from Bethel Seminary with an MA in Theological Studies and leads the Navigators 20s Ministry both locally in the Twin Cities and nationally.

 Enhancing Personal Bible Study

-This workshop will focus on developing a deeper knowledge of the teachings and the stories found in God’s Word.
+This seminar will focus on developing a deeper knowledge of the teachings and the stories found in God’s Word.
 It will include methods and practical ideas to help the individual student seek and uncover the treasures God has included in His Word.
 Such purposeful study enhances one’s own relationship with our Lord and fosters the ability to effectively communicate to others the truths of God’s Word.

-Fasting and Prayer in the Life of a Disciplemaker
+Fasting and Prayer in the life of a Disciplemaker

 Maybe you cringe at the thought of a day without food.
 Feeling hungry, tired and even weak aren’t feelings many of us look forward to.
-What is Christian fasting anyway?
+What is Christian fasting anyways?
 And what role does fasting and prayer play in the life of a disciple of Jesus?
-Come explore these questions and more as we discover together how this often over-looked spiritual discipline is a vital means by which God advances His purposes in and through the life of a disciplemaker.
+Come explore these questions and more as we discover together how this often overlooked spiritual discipline is a vital means by which God advances His purposes in and through the life of a disciplemaker.

 Disciplemaking in the Local Church

 Do you have a desire and passion to see more disciplemakers raised up from your local church but are unclear as to how to go about it?
 Do you have questions about how to respect your local church’s leadership, mission, and vision while still serving as a disciplemaker in the church?
-If so, then this workshop is for you!
+If so, then this seminar is for you!

 “Won’t You be My Neighbor”: Loving Your Neighbors as Yourself